Developmental Program Chair

 Early prosocial development, social/emotional understanding, socialization.

 Hammond, S., & Brownell, C. (2018).
 Happily Unhelpful: Infants’ Everyday Helping and its Connections to Early Prosocial Development.
 Frontiers in psychology, 9, 1770. pdf

 Waugh, W. & Brownell, C. (2017).
 “Help Yourself!”
 What can toddlers’ helping failures tell us about the development of prosocial behavior?
 Infancy, 665-680. pdf

 Drummond, J., Satlof-Bedrick, E., Waugh, W., Hammond, S., & Brownell, C. (2017).
 Helping the one you hurt: Toddlers' rudimentary guilt, shame, and prosocial behavior after harming another.
 Child Development, 88, 1382-1397.

 Brownell, C. & the Early Social Development Research Lab (2016).
 Prosocial behavior in infancy: The role of socialization.
 Child Development Perspectives. pdf

 Nichols, S., Svetlova, M., & Brownell, C. (2015).
 Toddlers’ responses to infants’ positive and negative emotions.
 Infancy, 20, 70 - 97. pdf

 Waugh, W., Brownell, C., & Pollock, B. (2015).
-Early socialization of prosocial behavior: How parents encourage toddlers’ helping in an everyday household task.
-Infant Behavior & Development, 39, 1 – 10. pdf
+Early socialization of prosocial behavior: Patterns in parents’ encouragement of toddlers’ helping in an everyday household task.
+Infant Behavior and Development, 39, 1-10. pdf

 Drummond, J., Paul, E., Waugh, W., Hammond, S., & Brownell, C. (2014).
 Here, there, and everywhere: Emotion and mental state talk in different social contexts predicts empathic helping in toddlers.
 Frontiers in Psychology, 5:361. pdf